Procedimientos estandarizados para UN CUIDADO CONSISTENTE

 Set the patient sensitivity for flow-triggered or pressure-triggered spontaneous breaths.

-Set the PS for both P low and P high, if desired.
+Set the PS as needed to increase spontaneous VT at P low and P high.

 Verify spontaneous supported breaths at P low with the pressure-time waveform.